 ClarkeHopkinsClarke is a commercial architecture practice dedicated to creating vibrant communities.
 Established in 1960, this energetic and thriving design partnership has developed extensive experience across diverse sectors, including multi-residential, commercial, education, healthcare, aged care, retail and mixed use.
-Having gone from strength to strength over 55 plus years of operation, ClarkeHopkinsClarke understand that the best design outcomes are born of the trust and rapport they build within their team, with clients, collaborators and the communities they affect through their work.
-ClarkeHopkinsClarke seek solutions that better address the social, economic and environmental pressures that are increasingly affecting the urban environment.
-They aim to work with their clients; collaborators and affected communities to implement a more holistic approach to urban development that creates shared value for the private sector, the public sector and communities alike.
+Having gone from strength to strength over 55 plus years of operation, ClarkeHopkinsClarke understands that the best design outcomes are born from the trust and rapport that they build within their team, with clients, collaborators, and the communities they affect through their work.
+ClarkeHopkinsClarke seeks solutions that better address the social, economic, and environmental pressures that are increasingly affecting the urban environment.
+They aim to work with their clients, collaborators, and affected communities to implement a more holistic approach to urban development that creates shared value for the private sector, the public sector, and communities alike.

 ClarkeHopkinsClarke is an Architectural practice established in 1960.
-With offices in Melbourne and Sydney, they provide architecture, interior and urban design services that span the education, health, senior living & care, mixed use, multi residential and commercial sectors, for clients across Australia and internationally.
+With offices in Melbourne and Sydney, they provide architecture, interior, and urban design services that span the education, health, senior living and care, mixed use, multi residential, and commercial sectors, for clients across Australia and internationally.

 ClarkeHopkinsClarke’s Urban Design team extends this ethos into city shaping.
 Its walkable, medium density, mixed use town centres have brought inner-city connectivity to suburbs, growth corridors and coastal towns.
 Since the 2015 publication of Creating Vibrant Communities, Partner Dean Landy’s book exploring the best Australian placemaking and his team’s own distinctive methodology, ClarkeHopkinsClarke’s urban design projects have grown exponentially in scope and social impact ambition.

-In 2016 ClarkeHopkinsClarke joined the B Corp movement, making sure they set and meet ever-more-ambitious goals for themselves.
-As one of Australia’s first architectural B Corps, and one of the largest architectural B Corps in the world, they’re obliged to ensure every decision that they make impacts positively.
-Not just on their bottom line or their client’s portfolios, but also on their workers, customers, suppliers, community and the environment.
-Ethical accountability on steroids.
+In 2016, ClarkeHopkinsClarke joined the B Corp movement, making sure they set and meet ever-more-ambitious goals for themselves.
+As one of Australia’s first architectural B Corps, and one of the largest architectural B Corps in the world, they’re obliged to ensure every decision that they makes positive impacts.
+These positive impacts are not just on their bottom line or their client’s portfolios, but also on their workers, customers, suppliers, community and the environment.